Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Model

 Although not strictly necessary, since all the values of the gas density profile are positive in our case, we still apply the same rescaling to the target variables, setting $\tilde{X}_0$ equal to the critical (comoving) density of the Universe.
 The reason is that in the future we plan to extend our model to predict not only the total gas density profile, but even the density profile of different gaseous phases (i.e., cold ISM, cool/warm/hot CGM, etc.) in different halo-centric radial bins.
 The density of one or more phases may be found to be equal to zero at certain distances in some haloes, making a logarithmic rescaling again unsuitable.
 Thus, by testing our model with the transformation in equation~\eqref{eq:archsinh} for both input features and target variables, we are confident that we can easily generalise it in future applications.

 At this point, we can train our RF algorithm on the transformed input features and target variables, for every snapshot of each simulation.
 In all cases, we randomly select 80\% of the gas density profiles and corresponding halo and galaxy properties.
 This constitutes the training set; the remaining 20\% of the data are our test set.
-We use the training set to train the RF after fixing the underlying hyper-parameters.
-These are: the minimum number of data in each node that is required to trigger a split; the maximum depth of each decision tree in the ensemble; the number of decision trees.
+To tune the RF hyperparameters, the training set is further split into two subsets containing 80\% and 20\% of the data.
+The smaller subset serves as the validation set.
+The hyperparameters of our model are: the minimum number of data in each node that is required to trigger a split; the maximum depth of each decision tree in the ensemble; the number of decision trees.
 We varied these quantities in the ranges $2 - 64$, $2 - 64$, and $10-1000$, respectively.
-For each choice, we assess the accuracy (see \S~\ref{sec:validation} for the exact definition) at which the predicted gas density profiles match the true profiles corresponding to the input feature in the training set.
+For each choice, we train the model on the larger subset of the training data and assess the accuracy (see \S~\ref{sec:validation} for the exact definition) on the validation set.
 We find that for all simulations considered, the best performance is achieved when the minimum data points in each node is set to $2$, the maximum depth fixed at $32$, and the number of estimators to $500$.
+The final model is then trained on the full training set using these selected hyperparameters.